galmatalon/Automation2/README.md

 ## 📑 Features

-- **Java:** The project is developed using Java, providing a robust and widely used programming language for automation.
+- **Java:** The project is developed using ==Java==, providing a robust and widely used programming language for automation.

-- **TestNG:** TestNG is used as the testing framework, offering powerful test configuration options, parallel execution, and detailed reporting.
+- **TestNG:** ==TestNG== is used as the testing framework, offering powerful test configuration options, parallel execution, and detailed reporting.

 - **Page Object Model (POM):** The project follows the POM design pattern, enhancing test maintainability and reusability by separating page elements and actions.